Amanatil/Amanatil.github.io/_pages/about.md

 I'm currently looking for jobs based in Stockholm, Sweden or remote, though I'm willing to relocate for the right job.

 ## Skills & Technologies
+### Design
+I'm a game designer with broad intesterests, but my primary skills are in:
+- Systems Design
+- Technical Design
+- Scripting
+- Gameplay Design

+Secondarily:
+- Mission & Content Design
+- Data & Analytics (The use of it to improve gameplay)
+- UI / UX Mockup

 ### Engines
 I have worked with the following engines professionally: